Alex (parrot): Accomplishments

 If the researcher displayed irritation, Alex tried to defuse it with the phrase, "I'm sorry."
 If he said "Wanna banana", but was offered a nut instead, he stared in silence, asked for the banana again, or took the nut and threw it at the researcher or otherwise displayed annoyance, before requesting the item again.
-When asked questions in the context of research testing, he gave the correct answer approximately 80 percent of the time.
+When asked questions in the context of research testing, he gave the correct answer approximately 80% of the time.

 Once, Alex was given several different colored blocks (two red, three blue, and four green—similar to the picture above).
 Pepperberg asked him, "What color three?" expecting him to say blue.
 However, as Alex had been asked this question before, he seemed to have become bored.
-He answered "five!"
+He answered "Five!"
 This kept occurring until Pepperberg said "Fine, what color five?"
-Alex replied "none".
+Alex replied "None".
 This was said to suggest that parrots, like humans, get bored.
 Sometimes, Alex answered the questions incorrectly, despite knowing the correct answer.

 Preliminary research also seems to indicate that Alex could carry over the concept of four blue balls of wool on a tray to four notes from a piano.
-Pepperberg was also training him to recognize the symbol "4" as "four".
-Alex also showed some comprehension of personal pronouns; he used different language when referring to himself or others, indicating a concept of "I" and "you".
+Pepperberg was also training him to recognize the symbol "4" as "four."
+Alex also showed some comprehension of personal pronouns; he used different language when referring to himself or others, indicating a concept of "I" and "you."

 In July 2005, Pepperberg reported that Alex understood the concept of zero.
-If asked the difference between two objects, he also answered that; but if there was no difference between the objects, he said "none", which meant that he understood the concept of nothing or zero.
+If asked the difference between two objects, he also answered that; but if there was no difference between the objects, he said "None," which meant that he understood the concept of nothing or zero.
 In July 2006, Pepperberg discovered that Alex's perception of optical illusions was similar to human perception.

 Pepperberg was training Alex to recognize English graphemes, in the hope that he would conceptually relate an English written word with the spoken word.
 He could identify sounds made by two-letter combinations such as SH and OR.

 Death

-Alex's death on 6 September 2007, at age 31, came as a surprise, as the average life span for a grey parrot in captivity is 45 years.
-His last words ("You be good, I love you.
-See you tomorrow.") were the same words that he would say every night when Pepperberg left the lab.
+Alex was found dead in his cage on September 6, 2007, at age 31, appearing to have died sometime overnight.
+His death came as a surprise, as the average life-span for a grey parrot in captivity is 45 years.
+His last words were "You be good.
+I love you.
+See you tomorrow." which he would say every night when Pepperberg left the laboratory.
+Alex's necropsy revealed no discernible cause of death, though it was later stated to be "either a fatal arrhythmia, heart attack or stroke" associated with arteriosclerosis.